shariult/os-manager/Guide-LinuxMint.md

 4. Transfer User Files (dot files)
 5. Select themes and icons
 6. Disk mount options
-7. Copy "lmde-manager" to "~/.local/bin"
+7. Install starship and nvim for terminal
-8. Install Nvidia driver and sign it
+8. Copy "lmde-manager" to "~/.local/bin"
-9. Restart
+9. Install Nvidia driver and sign it and Restart

 ## Mint Settings